AyushiVashisth/infinity-scroll/README.md

 2. Create an account or log in
 3. Register a new application
 4. Copy your Access Key
-5. Add the key to your `.env` file

 ## 🚫 Common Issues